Chifeng: History

 According to archeological studies, human occupation of the Chifeng area can be traced back at least ten thousand years, and Neolithic cultural history can be traced back nearly eight thousand years.
 Representative ruins and relics of Hongshan Culture, Grassland Bronze Culture, Khitan Liao Culture and Mongol-Yuan Culture have been discovered in Chifeng.
 The ruins of an ancient village, named Xinglongwa, and the biggest jade dragon unearthed in the area are noted as "the first village" and "the first dragon" by some.
 The discovery of ruins and relics of ancient cultures have come from more than 6,800 sites.
 Named after Chifeng's Hongshan District, Hongshan Culture was a Neolithic culture in northeastern China, whose sites have been found mainly in Chifeng, and dated from about 4700 to 2900 BC.

-Chifeng was the political, economic and cultural center of the Liao Dynasty, therefore, the amount of ruins and relics of the Liao Dynasty in Chifeng is ranked the most important in China.
+The area surrounding Chifeng was the political center of the Liao dynasty, and home to the Liao capital Shangjing Linhuangfu.
+Therefore, the amount of ruins and relics of the Liao Dynasty in Chifeng is ranked the most important in China.
 During the Qing Dynasty, today's Chifeng region was under the administration of 'Ju Ud League', one of the six original Leagues in Inner Mongolia.
 Mongolian Banners (county level regions) were organized into conventional assemblies at the league level.
 In republican era, Chifeng was under the administration of Rehe Province, along with parts of today's Liaoning and Hebei including Chaoyang and Chengde.
-After the Mukden Incident in 1931, the Japanese puppet state Manchukuo was established in Hsinking (today's Jilin provincial capital Changchun), and Juud League was captured by Manchukuo in 1933.
+After the Mukden Incident in 1931, the Japanese puppet state Manchukuo was established in Xinjing (today's Jilin provincial capital Changchun), and Ju Ud League was captured by Manchukuo in 1933.
 Chifeng was established as the third largest city of Rehe Province after Chengde and Chaoyang.
 After Operation August Storm, the Soviet-Mongolian Cavalry-Mechanized Group entered Chifeng.
 After Rehe Province was rendered defunct in 1955, Chifeng was placed administratively under the newly established Inner Mongolia Autonomous Region under CCP rule, whose provincial seat was previously at Ulanhot and transferred to Zhangjiakou and then Hohhot in the 1950s.
 In the 1970s, going by the name Juud League, Chifeng was under the administration of Liaoning province.
-After 1979, Chifeng was under Inner Mongolian rule, and Juud League was dissolved on October 10, 1983.
+After 1979, Chifeng was under Inner Mongolian rule, and Ju Ud League was dissolved on 10 October 1983.